themadder/Writing-Vault-Template/README.md

 Under this setting you can also Exclude z.Junk/temps/ so your graph might be a little neater, if you're into that kinda thing.
 ## Read the plugin READMEs
 For all the community plugins that you want to take the time to set up (ie, Leaflet for maps) take the time to read the READMEs as that will offer you more support than I can here.

+# Property Settings
+I'm not sure if when loading up a crisp new vault the properties of the templates will properly align, so if they don't I've decided to save a headache and log what property type each property gets.
+I have listed these in order of appearance in going through my current list of templates alphabetically.

+tags - has its own property type aliases - has its own property type
+Relationships - list type
+Character Cast - list type
+Locations - list type
+Date - date type
+Related Events - list type
+First Name - text type
+Surname - text type
+Species - list type
+Gender Identity - list type
+Sexual Identity - list type
+Residence - text type
+Religious Ties - list type
+aat-render-enabled - checkbox type aat-event-title - text type aat-event-body - text type aat-event-picture - actually never used this one, idk, i'll report back timelines - list type aat-event-start-date - date type aat-event-end-date - date type
+Founder(s) - text type
+Location Type - list type

+# Regarding Timelines
+The whatever you fill in for the timelines property (ie- 'main plot') will be what you use in the code of the t.Timeline template; so within that code of the template, you would replace 'timelines' with 'main plot', and any other timelines you wanted to include, separated by commas.